undergrad-partner-school

 Student Organizations

-There are 153 student organizations and groups with open membership at this school.
+According to the most recent information, there are 153 open-membership organizations at University of Alaska Fairbanks.
 The student organization that gathers the largest number of students is Society of Women Engineers, followed by Volleyball Club and Community Yoga Club.
-Other popular organizations among the students at University of Alaska Fairbanks are Alaska Alpine Club and The Wildlife Society.
+Other popular organizations at University of Alaska Fairbanks are Alaska Alpine Club and The Wildlife Society.

 There is a drama club you can join if acting is something that interests you.
-You have a talent for media and communication?
-University of Alaska Fairbanks publishes its own newspaper and has its own radio station.
+For individuals with an interest in media and communication, University of Alaska Fairbanks publishes its own newspaper and has its own radio station.

 Student Services